edumigueis/Base-Calculator/README.md

 This project consists of a single screen made in Windows Forms.
 All events are treated and user mistakes are being handled.
 The user inserts two numbers in a single base from 2 to 36, select the base and select the operation.
 The program will then calculate and show the value on screen.

 ![](header.png)
+*Print of the interface.
+Background photo by Dom J on Pexels.*

 ## Installation